Istanbul bid for the 2020 Summer Olympics: Outlook, Conclusion and Future

 Istanbul's bid was considered to have been damaged by the 2013 protests in Turkey, doping scandals as well as the 2011 Turkish football corruption scandal.

 Following Istanbul's failure to secure the 2020 Olympics, Turkey launched a bid to host the semi-finals and final of UEFA Euro 2020 at Istanbul's Atatürk Olympic Stadium.
-Upon securing its rights, the city would host the 2027 European Games as well.
+Istanbul will host the 2027 European Games as well.
+The city is also actively bidding to host the 2036 Summer Olympics.

 Previous bids

 The Intercontinental Istanbul Eurasia Marathon crosses the Bosphorus Bridge from Asia to Europe.

 Turkey has yet to host an Olympic Games.
 Istanbul has made four previous bids for the Summer Games.
 The city was a candidate for the 2000 Games which were awarded to Sydney.
 It bid again for 2004, which were held in Athens, but failed to become a candidate city.
 It became a candidate for 2008 but lost to Beijing.
 The Turkish city's most recent bid was for the 2012 Games but it failed to become a candidate.
 London was awarded the 2012 Games.